-Gary Taylor is the Director of the Community and Economic Development program of ISU Extension and Outreach, and the Associate Director of the Institute for Design Research and Outreach in the ISU College of Design.
-Gary is also a Professor in the Department of Community & Regional Planning.
-He publishes, conducts workshops and provides technical assistance to citizens and government officials in Iowa in a variety of subject areas, including land use and local government law, land use planning, and intergovernmental relations.
+Gary Taylor is a Professor and Extension Land Use Specialist in the Department of Community & Regional Planning (CRP) at Iowa State University.
+He teaches in the CRP department, and publishes, conducts workshops and provides technical assistance to citizens and government officials in Iowa in a variety of subject areas, including land use planning and zoning and local government law, and intergovernmental relations.
+From 2015 to 2022 he was the Director of the Community and Economic Development (CED) program of ISU Extension and Outreach, and the Associate Director of the Institute for Design Research and Outreach in the ISU College of Design.
 Prior to joining ISU Mr. Taylor was an Extension Specialist with Michigan State University and an attorney and planning consultant with firms in Oregon and Washington.
 Mr. Taylor is a member of the American Institute of Certified Planners (AICP).
-He holds a law degree from the University of Nebraska and a Masters in Community and Regional Planning from Iowa State University.
+He holds a law degree from the University of Nebraska and a Masters in Community and Regional Planning from Iowa State University